nslavov/scp/2024_Khan_Elcheikhali_et_al_PTR.md

-- **003-BayesPGOutput**: tables output from various testing prcoedures for signifant rPTR at gene product, GO and complex level as well similar tables for the correlation tests
+- **003-BayesPGOutput**: tables output from testing for significant rPTR at the levels of gene products, GO groups and protein complexes as well similar tables for the correlation tests
   - **001-unfiltered**: all the datums
   - **002-filtered**: important note, the filtered data will not be a complete (at the level of cell types); gene products/grouping significance is cell type specific for the rPTR tests.